hias222/documentation/setup/rpi.md

 Create or Download the RP Image

-* use image 32 bit - easy
-* use ubuntu 64 bit - for server
+* use ubuntu / raspian 64 bit - for server
 * Install wit balenaetcher

 ## Prepare Image